 - 1. The feasibility should return as passing, if not, please confirm your plan parameters match those shown throughout this walkthrough and try again - 2.
-Now with the target constraints set, we'll move on to our OAR's - 1.
+Now with the target constraints set, we'll continue to add our OAR's - 1.
 Again these will be set per department protocol - 2.
 For this example create the following OAR constraints: - 1.
 Rectum max mean 50 Gy - 2.
 Bladder max mean 60 Gy

-- 3. Run Feasibility again - 1.
-The feasibility should return as passing again, if not, please confirm your plan parameters match those shown throughout this walkthrough and try again
+- 3. Run Feasibility as before - 1.
+The feasibility should return as passing again, if not, please confirm your plan parameters match those shown throughout this walkthrough and try again - 4.
+If the feasibility has passed click the OK button